svteja/Machine-Learning-projects/creditriskprediction/README.md

-Project Overview
+### Project Overview

-Developed a machine learning model to predict the credit risk of loan applicants based on features like credit score, income, employment history, delinquency history, and more.
+-Developed a machine learning model to predict the credit risk of loan applicants based on features like Gender, income, employment history, delinquency history, and more.
-Engineered features from customer data to evaluate risk factors, including debt-to-income ratio, education level, and customer satisfaction scores.
+-Engineered features from customer data to evaluate risk factors, including Credit_Limit, education level, and customer satisfaction scores.

-How will this project help?
+### How will this project help?
 This project assists financial institutions in evaluating loan applicants more accurately, reducing default risks and enhancing credit approval decisions.
 Resources Used
 Packages: pandas, numpy, sklearn, matplotlib, seaborn, xgboost, imbalanced-learn